SSHFC/docs/docs/aacms.md

 ## Reducing Columns
-The Ability to Limit or Select visible columns is done by clicking the **column visiblity** button and selecting out of the drop down,options you want to make hidden.
+The Ability to Limit or Select visible columns is done by clicking the **column visibility** button and selecting out of the drop-down, options you want to make hidden.
 See Figure below.
 ![Figure 14](img/column-visibility.png){ align=center }

 ## Filtering Reports By Name
 Using the filter/ Search box.
-You can search for anyting.
+You can search for anything.
 See figure below.
 ![Figure 15](img/search.png){ align=center }

 ## Filtering Summary Reports By Date